hyperledger-labs/splice/apps/app/src/test/scala/com/daml/network/integration/tests/README.md

 Solution: Add an invocation of `advanceTimeByPollingInterval` to the beginning of the "check" part of your `actAndCheck` (respectively, to the beginning of your `eventually` block).

+Another frequent error is to accidentally `advanceTime` too much.
+This can, for example, cause contracts with expiration times to expire and get archived.

 ## Shared test environments

 Starting up our [test topology](apps/app/src/test/resources/simple-topology.conf) is time-intensive.